Invaders From Another Place

 There are currently well over 100 weeds on the federal noxious weed list.
 One of the most well known, and more common in North Carolina, noxious weeds is probably hydrilla, an aggressive aquatic weed.
 Noxious weeds were originally controlled under the Federal Noxious Weed Act of 1974, which has since been updated by the Plant Protection Act of 2000.
 These acts give the US Secretary of Agriculture the authority to designate federal noxious weeds, and control their spread.
 Did you know it is illegal to transport a federal noxious weed without a permit?
 Permit holders are commonly educators, transporting weeds for use in identification classes, or for weed eradication research.

 So why am I telling you about invasive and noxious weeds?
 Well, the first step in preventing these weeds from spreading across our state is to identify them before they become well established in a new place.
-Often times, new infestations of invasive weeds are identified by property owners or people who work outside, including around water (remember, aquatic weeds can be noxious weeds too).
+Recently, a population of the noxious aquatic weed yellow floating heart was found right here in Lee County.
+Often times, new infestations of invasive weeds are identified by property owners or people who work outside, and around water.
 If you work outside, or spend time outside on your property as a landowner, you can often recognize when a something doesn’t look right.
 We become accustomed to seeing certain plants in nature, so when something looks new or out of place it often jumps out at us.
-If you see a plant that seen unusual or out of place on your property or while working outside, give extension a call at 919-775-5624.
+If you see a plant that seems unusual or out of place on your property or while working outside, give extension a call at 919-775-5624.
 We would be happy to help identify the plant, and if it turns out to be a state or federal noxious weed, you may be the one to help stop the invaders.